SinaS24/Luxury-Watch-Analysis/README.md

 # Project Background
 Luxury watches represent a unique segment of the global luxury goods industry, characterised by high-end craftsmanship, brand heritage, and exclusivity.
 The industry is dominated by Swiss watchmakers such as Rolex, Patek Philippe, Audemars Piguet, and Omega, along with high-end fashion brands like Cartier.
 The data set supplies sales for over 160,000 watches.
-This analysis was done in order to uncover insights that will guide decision makers at an organisation looking to get into the market, particuarly in the ares of product development, marketing, and pricing strategy.
+This analysis was done in order to uncover insights that will guide decision makers at an organisation looking to get into the market, particularly in the areas of product development, marketing, and pricing strategy.

 Insights and recommendations are provided on the following key areas: